theocharistr/Law_Game/CSI/Bullet-hole-Detection/README.md

 ![alt text]( https://github.com/theocharistr/Law_Game/blob/main/CSI/Bullet-hole-Detection/BulletDetection1image/Detected_65.jpg)

-If we have more than one bullet hole, they are saved as a list in the JSON file, with their corresponding contour detection.
+When multiple bullet holes are detected, each bullet hole is saved as an entry in a list within the JSON file, along with its corresponding contour detection data.